Reset

 • 2022-04-26 - v0.12.2 - Develop server side scaling solution, Postgres SQL etc;

-• 2022-03-17 - v0.11.0 - Add new functionality (bookmarks, reset) and provide a more consistet arrangement of the cod with the ICD classification;
+• 2022-03-17 - v0.11.0 - Add new functionality (bookmarks, reset) and provide a more consistent arrangement of the cod with the ICD classification;

-• 2022-02-23 - v0.10.0 - Create datatab corresponding to dashboard figures (lifetables, cod distributions and decomposition values);
+• 2022-02-23 - v0.10.0 - Create datatab corresponding to dashboard figures (life tables, cod distributions and decomposition values);

 • 2022-02-10 - v0.9.0 - Update database by adding macro-regions;